The giant freakout continues, unabated, part two

 Israel ≠ Jews, and AIPAC ≠ Jews.

-AIPAC wants you to think there is an identity (in a mathematical sense) between Jews and Israel.
+AIPAC wants you to think there is an identity (in a logical sense) between Jews and Israel.
 It’s important that AIPAC and other supporters of Israel to be able to use charges of anti-Semitism as a cudgel against anybody who questions the behavior of Israel towards the Palestinians, and that most certainly includes anybody in Congress.

 It’s a titanic act of legerdemain.
 But the jig is up, really.